AbdullahButt2611/Drawing_App/README.md

 Following are some of the new features and learning encountered while creating this amazing project:

 - We can snapshot the canvas current state at any point for further usage.
+- We can also change the color of the brush as per requirement.
 <br><br>

 ## Resources